-- the number of months within which 50 percent of newly allocated households were allocated a dwelling (the 50th percentile, or median).
-For example, if the 50th percentile is 7 months, 50 per cent of newly allocated households waited 7 months or less - the number of months within which 75 percent of newly allocated households were allocated a dwelling (the 75th percentile).
-For example, if the 75th percentile is 12 months, 75 per cent of newly allocated households waited 12 months or less.
+- the number of months within which 50% of newly allocated households were allocated a dwelling (the 50th percentile, or median).
+For example, if the 50th percentile is seven months, 50% of newly allocated households waited seven months or less - the number of months within which 75% of newly allocated households were allocated a dwelling (the 75th percentile).
+For example, if the 75th percentile is 12 months, 75% of newly allocated households waited 12 months or less.